Sohlar/plogame/README.md

 - `./game`: Frontend application for interacting with the poker game.
 - `scripts`: Scripts folder for building all the images/multiple stages of docker builds.

+## AI Component

+The AI component includes:
+- A command-line interface (CLI) game implementation
+- A Deep Q-Network (DQN) agent for AI decision-making
+- A training script for the AI
+- Metrics collection for monitoring AI performance and system resources

+### Training the AI
+Run the training script: `python train.py`

-## Sim logs
+## WIP
-`tail -f poker_game.log`
+- **Model Training**: Develop and train machine learning models to improve game strategies and player experience.
+- **Finish Communication Protocol**: Finalize the websocket protocol for real-time game updates and player interactions.

 ## TODO

-- **Finish Communication Protocol**: Finalize the communication protocol for real-time game updates and player interactions.
 - **Dynamic HTML Generation from WebSocket**: Implement dynamic HTML updates based on WebSocket messages to enhance the user experience.
-- **Model Training**: Develop and train machine learning models to improve game strategies and player experience.
 - **Automated Testing**: Implement comprehensive unit and integration tests to ensure code quality and reliability.
 - **Continuous Integration/Continuous Deployment (CI/CD)**: Set up CI/CD pipelines for automated testing and deployment.
 - **Scalability Improvements**: Optimize the application for scalability to handle a large number of concurrent users.